Skip to content

 The Benefits l Practical Ways to Help

-Learning tasks will be set through our online learning platform, Google Classroom.
-Each Friday a new assignment will be uploaded within the Homework section on the classwork page of Google Classroom.
-Within this assignment, details of any activities set will be provided, with appropriate links to follow.
-These activities should be completed by the Friday of the following week, in order for class teachers to follow-up and support any children as necessary.
+Learning tasks are set through our online learning platform Google Classroom.
+Each Friday a new assignment is uploaded within the Homework section on the classwork page.
+Within this assignment, details of activities set are, with appropriate links.
+Activities should be completed by the Friday of the following week, in order for class teachers to follow-up and support any children as necessary.

-For all children, reading should be the priority in supporting home learning.
-We recommend that children read five times per week, and the school will provide children with a reading book at an appropriate level for their reading ability to enable this.
-Please read with your child as much as possible to help support their own reading ability but also to generate a love of reading. for more advice on reading at home with children, please click this link.
-Your child will also be provided with a reading record, where you can record when and what they have read at home.
+Reading is the priority in home learning.
+We recommend children read five times per week and will provide pupils with an appropriate reading book for their reading ability.
+For more advice on reading at home with children, please click this link.
+Your child will also be provided with a reading record for recording home reading.

-The majority of our maths and spelling activities will be provided through EdShed and Time Tables Rock Stars, which all children from year 1 upwards will have access to.
-The login details for your child will be in the App Password section of the Google Classroom page.
+Maths and spelling activities are provided through EdShed, MyMaths and Time Tables Rock Stars, which all children from year 1 upwards have access to.
+Login details for your child can be found in your Arbor Parent Portal under the ‘Report Cards’ section.

 Teachers may also set additional homework on an ad hoc basis, for example they may be asked to bring in a book or complete a creative task.